-Constructing ROMs is based on approximately representing the solutions of high fidelity FOMs (\eqref{semi-dis-poiss} or \eqref{swef}) from a low-dimensional linear reduced subspace.
-In this study, we form the low-dimensional linear reduced subspace from the so-called snapshot matrix of the FOM solutions applying POD, i.e., from the column space of the matrix whose columns are the discrete solutions at discrete time instances.
-In reduced order modeling of fluid dynamics problems, to avoid the fluctuations, the mean centered snapshots are collected at time instances $t_k$, $k=1,\cdots, N_t$, in the snapshot matrices $S_u$, $S_v$ and $S_h$
+Construction of ROMs is based on approximately representing the solutions of high fidelity FOMs (\eqref{semi-dis-poiss} or \eqref{swef}) from a low-dimensional linear subspace.
+In this study, we form the low-dimensional linear subspace from the so-called snapshot matrix of the FOM solutions applying POD, i.e., from the column space of the matrix whose columns are the discrete solution vectors at discrete time instances.
+In reduced-order modeling of fluid dynamics problems, to avoid the fluctuations, the mean centered snapshots are collected at time instances $t_k$, $k=1,\cdots, N_t$, in the snapshot matrices $S_u$, $S_v$ and $S_h$

 where $\overline{\mathbf{u}}$, $\overline{\mathbf{v}}$, $\overline{\mathbf{h}}\in\mathbb{R}^{N}$ denote the mean of the snapshots defined by